bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 The Catch-Up Effect suggests that poorer countries grow faster than richer ones due to diminishing returns to capital.
 The curve shows that at low levels of capital, additional investment leads to large output per worker gains, whereas at higher levels, the gains diminish.
 This explains why countries with low initial capital grow faster as they benefit more from investment.

-- Example, In the 1960s, South Korea was a relatively poor country with low K/L and Y/L. However, due to high savings, investment in education, and technology adoption, its economy grew rapidly, catching up to more developed countries like the U.S. and Japan.
+- Example: In the 1960s, South Korea was a relatively poor country with low K/L and Y/L. However, due to high savings, investment in education, and technology adoption, its economy grew rapidly, catching up to more developed countries like the U.S. and Japan.
 By investing in capital (factories, infrastructure, human capital, etc.), Korea experienced high returns on investment, similar to the green section in the graph.
 Over time, as K/L increased, its growth rate slowed, following the trend shown in the graph.

 ---
 ## Savings, Investment & the Financial System